discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 For questions related to this funding opportunity please contact [arc.discourse@ucl.ac.uk](mailto:arc.discourse@ucl.ac.uk).

 We also welcome feedback from all applicants on the funding process to inform our subsequent calls.

+If you decide not to apply in this round, we need **reviewers for applications**, giving you an excellent insight into the process to inform a future application.
+Please volunteer at https://forms.office.com/e/KB10mVSAZZ.